Audio-Project-Workgroup/granular_synth/README.md

    ```
    This creates a new `build` directory in the project root, which contains the executable (`Granade.exe`), plugin library (`plugin.dylib` on mac and `plugin.so` on linux), and VST3 bundle (`build_JUCE/Granade_artefacts/Debug/VST3`) targets.
 	See [Configuration Options](#configuration-options) for how to enable developer features, or only recompile specific targets.
+	Mac users may see one or more errors relating to WebAssembly build failure.
+This is not a problem, it only means your version of clang does not support WebAssembly (which the default version that comes with Xode does not).
+To build the WebAssembly target on Mac, you will need to replace the system's version of clang with a more recent version, which can be installed from homebrew.
+Since we ship a compiled WASM module with the project, there is no benefit to building the WASM target unless you are modifying the code.

 #### Configuration Options
 	To build `Granade` from source, the following configuration options are available: